SUNLayer: Stable denoising with generative networks: Numerical experiments

 \subsection{Gegenbauer approximations of common activation functions}

 Figures \ref{fig.activation} and \ref{fig.activation2} consider the most common activation functions.
 The first column plots the activation function, the second column shows the Gegenbauer approximation truncating to $K=30$.
 The third column plots $g_\theta(t)$ for the approximation of $\theta$ from the second column and the fourth column plots $g_\theta'(t)$.
 The difference between Figures \ref{fig.activation} and \ref{fig.activation2} is the space considered (in Figure \ref{fig.activation} $n=2$ whereas in Figure \ref{fig.activation2} $n=10$).
 According to Theorem \ref{thm.denoising}, the best activation functions for denoising will be the ones where $g_\theta'(t)$ is bounded away from zero, in particular we observe that the performance for all nonlinearities seem to deteriorate by increasing $n$.
-We also observe that ELU~\cite{clevert2015fast} and GELU (Gaussian Error Linear Unit)~\cite{hendrycks2016generalizing} theoretically have better denoising properties than Softplus~\cite{nair2010rectified}, LeakyReLU~\cite{maas2013rectifier}, Swish~\cite{ramachandran2017swish} or ReLU.
-Note that GELU is not monotonous but $g_\theta'(t)>0$ for all $[-1,1]$.
+We also observe that ELU~\cite{clevert2015fast} theoretically has better denoising properties than Softplus~\cite{nair2010rectified}, LeakyReLU~\cite{maas2013rectifier}, Swish~\cite{ramachandran2017swish} or ReLU.

 Table \ref{table} shows lower bounds for $\inf_{t\in[-1,1]} |g'_{\theta}(t)|$ for popular activation functions.
 The strategy to produce such lower bounds mainly uses the bound \eqref{c2.bound} and it is explained in Appendix \ref{app.bounds}.
 Note that we do not produce a provable bound for ELU or ReLU because they are not smooth enough.